xiwan/LLM-Game-Agents/WereWolf/README-en.md

 + Make sure you have Python 3.9.16 and pip 21.3.1
 + Run pip3 install -r requirements.txt in this directory
 + Start with python3 Entry.py
++ Player will use AWS Strands Agent as default

 ### Rules